-Utilities Engineering provides training and assessment support to the gas, electric, water, oil, refrigerant, steam and renewable industries.
+Utilities Engineering provides training for gas and assessment training and support to the electric, water, refrigerant, steam and renewable industries.

 These training courses and assessments are delivered by a national network of approved centres: